What is Nutritional Yeast and How to Use It

 - Thiamine.
 Used in combination with B vitamins to help regulate functions of the cardiovascular and digestive systems.
 Thiamine is used in nearly every cell in the body and supports healthy energy levels and healthy metabolism.

 - Fiber.
 Important for a healthy gut and functioning digestive system and blood sugar regulation.
 Nutritional yeast packs 4 grams of fiber per serving.

 - Source of chromium.
 Important for maintaining healthy blood sugar levels.

 Nutritional Yeast and B12

-Nutritional yeast is a good source of B12 but doesn’t contain it naturally.
-Most (not all nutritional yeast is fortified with B12 so check the label before buying) nutritional yeast is fortified with B12 in processing.
+Nutritional yeast is a good source of B12 but it doesn’t contain it naturally.
+Most (not all nutritional yeast is fortified with B12, so check the label before buying if that’s something you want) nutritional yeast is fortified with B12 in processing.
 No matter though, at the end of the day, it still contains B12 that your body can use and this makes it a good food for vegans and vegetarians to eat regularly.

 B12 Deficiency in Vegan

 B12 deficiency can be seen among vegans and vegetarians especially if eating balanced, whole food, plant-based diet is not being made a priority.
 It can be identified by symptoms such as fatigue, lightheadedness, shortness of breath, nerve issues such as numbness or tingling and vision problems.